MAT Program: FAQs

 Q: About how much, on average, would one expect to pay in tuition for the MAT degree?

-A: On average, based upon the 2022-2023 rates for Ohio graduate students, the total cost would be approximately $19,221 for the one-year MAT program.
+A: On average, based upon the 2023-2024 rates for Ohio graduate students, the total cost would be approximately $19,990 for the one-year MAT program.
 (Tuition rates are published each July for the next academic year, Fall-Summer.)
 This amount includes the 40-41 hours of graduate credit; however, this total does not include the undergraduate content area coursework determined as required by the official content evaluation provided by the EHHS graduate advisor.
 The total cost of the two-year MAT is harder to estimate as there are more variables.
 Two-year MAT candidates are permitted to carry in any unfinished undergraduate content coursework up to a maximum 30 hours into the graduate program.
 Please note that tuition rates are subject to change.
 Therefore, consult the One Stop for Student Services website for the most accurate schedule of fees (refer to “Kent Campus - Non-Tuition Guarantee Rates”).

 Q: What is the first step in applying to the program?

-A: The first step is to contact EHHS Graduate Advisor Erin Harwood at firstname.lastname@example.org, to request a content evaluation.
+A: The first step is to contact EHHS Graduate Advisor Erin Harwood at email@example.com, to request a content evaluation.
 To request an evaluation, please scan/email unofficial transcripts to her (KSU students and/or graduates can simply email her written authorization to access their records internally) and state your intended content area/licensure concentration (maximum of two areas can be requested).
-Please be aware that due to the high demand of transcript evaluation requests and the fact that Erin is part-time, it can take 2-3 weeks to complete and return a content evaluation to you (upon receipt of transcripts).
 A cover letter and application documents will also be emailed explaining the evaluation and steps required for admission to the MAT program.

 Q: What kind of information does the content evaluation supply?